The Nest

 1. The term 1031 comes from the IRS tax code, section 1031.

-2. The “exchange” part comes from taking capital gains from selling a property and putting that money into a “like-kind” property without paying taxes on those capital gains.
+2. The “exchange” part comes from taking capital gains from selling a property and investing them in a “like-kind” property without paying taxes on those capital gains.

-3. Initially, the exchange came from literally trading your property for someone else’s, straight up – today called a “simultaneous” exchange.
+3. Initially, the exchange came from literally trading your property for someone else’s – today, it is called a “simultaneous” exchange.
 However, not only is that rare, most 1031 exchanges are “delayed” 1031 exchanges.

 However, there are different types of exchanges, so let’s explore another relevant type before tackling the most common – the “delayed exchange” – one.